magneticio/vamp-router/README.md

 -   Set HTTP & TCP Spike limiting *(experimental)*

-*Important* : Currently, vamp-router does NOT check validity of the HAproxy command, ACLs and configs submitted to it.
-Submitting a config where a frontend references a non-existing backend will be accepted by the REST api but crash HAproxy
+*Important:* : Currently, Vamp-router does NOT check validity of the HAproxy command, ACLs and configs submitted to it.
+Submitting a config where a frontend references a non-existing backend will be accepted by the REST api but crash HAproxy.

+*Important:* : Vamp-router should be run on a "proper" Linux box or container.
+It will work on Mac OSX for developing, building and testing, but reloading will drop connections due to OSX's TCP stack.

 ## Installing: the easy Docker way